microcks/microcks.github.io/using/dynamic.md

         Beyond the simple checking of created resources, those resources are also directly available through the endpoints corresponding to retrieval operations.
 As every resource recorded is identified using an <code>id</code> attribute, it s really easy to invoke the GET endpoint using this id like this: <br/><br/>
         <code>curl -X GET http://localhost:8080/dynarest/Foo%20API/0.1/foo/5a1eb52a710ffa9f0b7c6de8</code><br/><br/>

-        This give you the JSON payload you have previously recorded!
+        This give you the JSON payload you have previously recorded!<br/><br/>
         <code>{ "name" : "andrew", "bar" : 223, "id" : "5a1eb52a710ffa9f0b7c6de8" }</code><br/><br/>
       </p>
       <p>
         More sophisticated retrieval options are also available when using the listing endpoint of dynamic Service.
 Microcks follows the conventions of querying by example: you can specify a JSON document as data and it will be used as a prototype for retrieving recorded resources having the same attributes and same attribute values.
 For example, to get all the <code>foo</code> resources having a name of <i>marina</i> just issue this query: <br/><br/>
         <code>curl -X GET http://localhost:8080/dynarest/Foo%20API/0.1/foo -H 'Content-type: application/json' -d '{"name": "marina"}}'</code><br/><br/>

-        That will give you the following results:
+        That will give you the following results:<br/><br/>
         <code>[{ "name" : "marina", "bar" : 225, "id" : "5a1eb608710ffa9f0b7c6deb" }, { "name" : "marina", "bar" : 226, "id" : "5a1eb613710ffa9f0b7c6dec" }]</code><br/><br/>
       </p>
       <p>
         Microcks is also able to understand the operators you'll find into <a href="https://docs.mongodb.com/manual/tutorial/query-documents/">MongoDB Query DSL</a> syntax.
-Thus you're able for example to filter results using a range for an integer value like this:
+Thus you're able for example to filter results using a range for an integer value like this:<br/><br/>
         <code>curl -X GET http://localhost:8080/dynarest/Foo%20API/0.1/foo -H 'Content-type: application/json' -d '{"bar": {$gt: 223, $lt: 226} }}'</code><br/><br/>

         With results:<br/><br/>